FaridAkhundov/SALAM1BOT/replit.md

 ## Migration Status
 **COMPLETED (2025-08-17):** Successfully migrated from Replit Agent to standard Replit environment.
 All package conflicts resolved, dependencies installed, and bot token configured.
 Bot is running and ready for use.

-## Migration Status
-**COMPLETED (2025-08-17):** Successfully migrated from Replit Agent to standard Replit environment.
-All package conflicts resolved, dependencies installed, and bot token configured.
-Bot is running and ready for use.
+**Final Migration Update (2025-08-17):** Migration completely finalized.
+Resolved all package conflicts between `telegram` and `python-telegram-bot` packages.
+Bot successfully starts and runs without errors.
+All dependencies properly installed and configured.

 # User Preferences